Q: Gary and Drenda, what’s the most meaningful New Year’s resolution you’ve ever made as a couple, and how did it impact your lives?

 Shortly after that event, God spoke to me again telling me to go to Oral Robert’s University.
 At the end of college as I was planning to pursue ministry, He surprisingly spoke to me to take a position selling insurance and securities.
 It was a commission-based position and I struggled month-by-month to pay the bills.
-Although at the time I really could not figure out why God wanted me to learn the financial field, I remained faithful to it.
+Although at the time I really could not figure out why God wanted me to learn about bitcoin profit or the financial field, I remained faithful to it.
 Drenda and I had met and married right after college and we were both a little confused about the direction God had led us.
 It was during this time that we naively began to use debt when the commission checks did not match our needed monthly expenses.
 In a couple years we found ourselves in trouble with tax liens, 10 maxed out credit cards, two car payments, and thousands owed to our families.
 Fear and stress were a constant torment leading to panic attacks and antidepressants.
 The fear got so bad that I became fearful to even leave my house.
 Drenda was at the point of wondering how she was going to raise our children without my help.

 All of this happened over a nine-year period of time, and it seemed there was no way out.
 We were barraged daily by debt collection calls, but one day a call from an attorney threatening a lawsuit caught my attention.
 I realized that I was done; there was nowhere to hide.
 Every credit option had been cancelled and family would not give us more money.
 At that moment I went in despair to our bedroom and cried out to God.
 He answered immediately that the reason I was in the mess I was in was that I had never learned how His Kingdom worked in regard to money.
 Of course I had no idea what He meant by that, but Drenda and I repented and asked God to teach us how His Kingdom operated.
 I can remember where we stood, holding hands, as we cried out together, asking God to teach us.
 Although it was not formally a New Year’s Resolution, it was a new beginning for us.
 God was faithful to begin to teach us and we became debt free in two and a half years.
 Paying cash for our cars and living in a debt free home were just impossible dreams to us before we learned how the Kingdom operated.
 And although our personal financial victories were exciting, the greatest joy was being able to sow hundreds of thousands of dollars into God projects all over the world.
 Our passion now is helping people learn what we learned, how God’s Kingdom operates, and to watch them have the same results we had.